 - Eliminating slippage throughout the test

-- Gripping materials of varying thicknesses.
-When testing an adhesive to a thick substrate, standard grips result in a misaligned specimen.
-The advanced screw action grips can be adjusted to offset to ensure that the specimen remains centered in the load string.
+- Gripping materials of varying thickness – When testing an adhesive to a thick substrate, standard grips result in a misaligned specimen.
+The advanced screw side-action grips can be adjusted to offset to ensure that the specimen remains centered in the load string.

-- Eliminating slippage throughout the test - the advanced screw action grips and pneumatic side action grips employ a patented "quick change" jaw face design which enables operators to easily change jaw faces to accommodate the needs of their materials.
+- Eliminating slippage throughout the test – The advanced screw side-action grips and pneumatic side-action grips employ a patented quick-release jaw face design, which enables operators to easily change jaw faces to accommodate the needs of their materials.
 Pneumatic grips are also able to maintain consistent gripping pressure throughout the test for materials which may be susceptible to slipping during the test.

-For customers who need to meet 21 CFR Part 11 compliance, we offer ComplianceBuilder™ to track all additions, modifications, and deletions to all relevant Bluehill Universal files.
+For customers that need to meet 21 CFR Part 11 compliance, we offer ComplianceBuilder™ to track all additions, modifications, and deletions to all relevant Bluehill® Universal files.